-We buy gas to supply to our gas customers and our Sutton Bridge power plant through a diversified contract portfolio
+We buy gas to supply our gas customers through a diversified contract portfolio

 Our trading arm, EDF Trading, buys imported coal and forward gas (future gas purchase options) for us.
 We’ve integrated sustainability assessments (to formally assess all energy trading counterparties) into our standard risk management systems.
 These are based on the UN Global Compact social and environmental criteria and undertaken by a specialist organisation, Innovest Strategic Value Investors Ltd. We work closely with Innovest, particularly if they highlight areas of concern.

 EDF Energy has developed and is in the process of delivering a fast cycle gas storage facility alongside EDF Trading’s existing Hole House gas storage facility in Cheshire.
 Two cavities with a total capacity of 9.6 million therms have been commissioned with commercial operation commencing in 2013.
 Up to eight additional cavities could be commissioned between now and 2017.

 EDF Energy: a brief history of acquisitions and mergers

 - SWEB supply business, merged - July 1999

 - Sutton Bridge Power Station, acquired - April 2000